wasm-signatures/design/README.md

 See [Appendix 2](#appendix-2).

-### (e) Include manifest in the “signature” section
+**(e) Include manifest in the “signature” section**

 In the signature section, include a manifest which describes which sections are signed using a given signature.
 This allows signing arbitrary sets of sections.

+## Scratch notes

+- Should signatures have associated metadata/annotations?
+- Should the signature section include a timestamp, a module version, or more generally, should we define a minimal set of optional/required metadata that will be signed along with the rest of the module?
+- We may want the set of signature algorithms we support and the ones required by the [WASI-crypto](https://github.com/jedisct1/WASI-crypto/blob/main/docs/wasi-crypto.md#algorithms) proposal to overlap.
+- Add new “description” and “usage” Custom Sections, to be defined in this working group, then presented to the WebAssembly core as a standalone proposal.

 ## Appendix 1

-Use case for adding new Custom Sections *after* the original signature was generated, and the need for signatures to be able to cover only part of the Wasm module.
+**Use case for adding new Custom Sections *after* the original signature was generated, and the need for signatures to be able to cover only part of the Wasm module.**

 1. Wasm module author compiles Wasm module (bytecode)
 2. Wasm module author signs Wasm module (`sign(hash(bytecode))`), and appends the signature in a “signature” (`A`) Custom Section.